 To learn how to control it, start practicing by doing your whole service motions without actually hitting the ball.
 Find your rhythm, whatever that is, and replicate the serve, but don’t hit it.
 I know it feels and looks awkward, freezing right before the moment of contact with the ball, but this practice will help you since it is the most realistic contest of the service.

-Practice these drills daily for 10 – 15 minutes, and I promise you’ll hit your serve toss a lot more consistently on the tennis court.
+Practice these tennis drills daily for 10 – 15 minutes, and I promise you’ll hit your serve toss a lot more consistently on the tennis court.

 Develop Your Stamina and Footwork